build-trust/ockam-website/src/content/learn/guides/team/engineering_levels.md

 At Ockam we [value our High Performance Team](https://www.ockam.io/learn/guides/team/values_and_virtues_on_the_Ockam_Team/).
 It is the responsibility of The Team to provide an environment where every individual is empowered to be world-class in their role and to enable individuals to achieve more than they could dream possible for themselves.
 This level guide helps us to align expectations and to create a framework where we have a common language to describe growth paths.

-## Engineering - Individual contributors
+## Engineering - Individual Contributors

 <div style="overflow-x: auto;">
 <table>